astrobytes-edu/astr596-modeling-universe/01-course-info/01-astr596-syllabus-fall25.md

 - **SDSU Instructional Cluster (Verne):** <https://sdsu-research-ci.github.io/instructionalcluster>

-Access to Jupyter Hub provided to enrolled students, however students are strongly recommended to setup their own Python environment/workspace on their own machines.
+Access to SDSU's Jupyter Hub provided to enrolled students, however students are strongly encouraged to setup their own Python environment and IDE workspace on their own machines.
 Detailed instructions are included in the [Getting Started](../02-getting-started/index.md) module.

 - **ASTR 596 GitHub Classroom:** <https://classroom.github.com/classrooms/226159624-astr-596-modeling-the-universe>

 All projects distributed and submitted here.
 Your last repository push by the deadline will count as your submitted assignment.
-For more information please see: <<https://sdsu-research-ci.github.io/github/students>.
+For more information please see: <https://sdsu-research-ci.github.io/github/students>.

 ## Grading Information